-14 This law having transposed under national law Directive 2002/47/EC of the European Parliament and of the Council on financial collateral arrangements.
-15 Article 442 of the Code of Commerce.
+15 This law having transposed under national law Directive 2002/47/EC of the European Parliament and of the Council on financial collateral arrangements.
+16 Article 442 of the Code of Commerce.

-16 Courts most often set the hardening period to six months, unless positive evidence is brought that payments ceased at a later time.
-17 Article 34 et seq. of Council Regulation (EC) No. 848/2015 on insolvency proceedings. ancillary proceedings in Luxembourg on the basis of the 'unity of the bankruptcy' principle resulting from case law, according to which the main effects of the foreign bankruptcy will automatically apply to the debtor.
-To give effect to the enforcement measures contained in the foreign judgment in relation to assets located in Luxembourg, recognition (exequatur) proceedings will, however, be necessary in Luxembourg. iv Starting proceedings20 Controlled management Controlled management may only be applied for by the debtor and will be granted if the district court of competent jurisdiction deems that: (1) the credit of the debtor is undermined; (2) the settlement in full of the debtor's liabilities is in jeopardy; and (3) controlled management allows the recovery of the debtor's business or improves the position of the debtor in respect of the sale of its assets.21 Case law considers that the debtor must also act in good faith when making the request for an order of controlled management.22 Bankruptcy A commercial company is considered bankrupt if: (1) it can no longer pay its debts as they fall due, and (2) it may no longer raise credit.23 These two conditions must be met cumulatively.
+17 Courts most often set the hardening period to six months, unless positive evidence is brought that payments ceased at a later time.
+Ancillary proceedings Ancillary or secondary proceedings may be opened in Luxembourg in the event that main insolvency proceedings are pending in another EU Member State, subject to the provisions of Council Regulation (EC) No. 848/2015 on insolvency proceedings.
+Such proceedings will be restricted to the assets of the debtor located in Luxembourg.
+18 In main insolvency proceedings opened in a foreign non-EU jurisdiction with respect to a Luxembourg company, Luxembourg courts would, in principle, not agree to open ancillary proceedings in Luxembourg on the basis of the 'unity of the bankruptcy' principle resulting from case law, according to which the main effects of the foreign bankruptcy will automatically apply to the debtor.19 To give effect to the enforcement measures contained in the foreign judgment in relation to assets located in Luxembourg, recognition (exequatur) proceedings will, however, be necessary in Luxembourg.20 iv Starting proceedings Since composition proceedings and stays of payments (under the general insolvency regime) have hardly ever been used in Luxembourg, this section will be limited to the analysis of controlled management and bankruptcy proceedings.
+Controlled management Controlled management may only be applied for by the debtor and will be granted if the district court of competent jurisdiction deems that: (1) the credit of the debtor is undermined; (2) the settlement in full of the debtor's liabilities is in jeopardy; and (3) controlled management allows the recovery of the debtor's business or improves the position of the debtor in respect of the sale of its assets.21 Case law considers that the debtor must also act in good faith when making the request for an order of controlled management.22 Bankruptcy A commercial company is considered bankrupt if: (1) it can no longer pay its debts as they fall due, and (2) it may no longer raise credit.23 These two conditions must be met cumulatively.
 A company may only be declared bankrupt by the district court of competent jurisdiction.
-Such a decision can be taken on the petition of the company itself, one or more creditors (with respect to a due and payable claim for which a judgment has been notified to the debtor) or the district court, on its own initiative.24 Most bankruptcy decisions are taken upon petition of creditors, which, in 90 per cent of cases, are public authorities.25 Companies that meet the bankruptcy criteria set out above must file for bankruptcy within one month of the cessation of payments.26 Failure to do so will create a liability risk for the board of directors (or relevant management body).
-If the court deems that a bankruptcy situation exists, it will declare the company bankrupt and appoint a receiver who will, inter alia, manage the affairs of the company in bankruptcy and represent the interests of the creditors of the company, generally.
-18 See Wiwinius, J-C, Le droit international privé au grand-duché de Luxembourg, 3rd ed., Luxembourg, 2011, No. 1858.
-19 Ibid.
+Such a decision can be taken on the petition of the company itself, one or more creditors (with respect to a due and payable claim for which a judgment has been notified to the debtor) or the district court, on its own initiative.24 Most bankruptcy decisions are taken upon petition of creditors, which, in 90 per cent of cases, are public authorities.25 Article 34 et seq. of Council Regulation (EC) No. 848/2015 on insolvency proceedings.
+19 See Wiwinius, J-C, Le droit international privé au grand-duché de Luxembourg, 3rd ed., Luxembourg, 2011, No. 1858.
+20 ibid.

-20 Since composition proceedings and stays of payments (under the general insolvency regime) have hardly ever been used in Luxembourg, this section will be limited to the analysis of controlled management and bankruptcy proceedings.
 21 Article 1 of the Grand Ducal Regulation of 24 May 1935 on controlled management.
-See Luxembourg Court of Appeal, 17 February 1982, Reding et Kunsch and Luxembourg Court of Appeal, 10 February 1982, Pas.
+22 See Luxembourg Court of Appeal, 17 February 1982, Reding et Kunsch and Luxembourg Court of Appeal, 10 February 1982, Pas.
 25, 301.
 23 Article 437 of the Code of Commerce.